Community is Good Medicine

 I thank my God every time I remember you.
 In all my prayers for all of you, I always pray with joy because of your partnership in the gospel from the first today until now.

 Other oriented life happens.
-Paul fondly remembers the Philippian congregation as a family that experienced great joy because of their relationship to Jesus that connected them to one another.
-Joy is a theme throughout this little letter and through these words Paul teaches this congregation how to continue to cultivate community that ultimately glorifies God.
+Paul fondly remembers the Philippian congregation as a family that experienced great joy because their relationship to Jesus connected them to one another.
+Joy is a theme throughout this little letter and through these words Paul teaches this congregation how to continue to cultivate God-glorifying community.
 One of God’s gifts to His people is the local church family.
 He keeps many of His promises through His people.
 Our church family walked the pathway of grief with us in ways we didn’t know we needed.
 They became God’s hugs, shoulders to cry on, His hands that cared for our physical needs and handed us tissues when we didn’t realize that tears covered our cheeks.
 I imagine God whispering to one of His children, “Sharon thinks I’ve abandoned her.
 You be my arms and hug her.
 You be my heart and love her.
 You be my hands and serve her.”
-Each one was a treasure of encouragement that helped turn my heart toward Him and cultivated a strong community.
+Each one was a treasure of encouragement designed to turn my heart toward Him.
+Each act helped cultivate a strong community.
 We need to be willing to accept the encouragement and help of others.
 In time, I wanted to offer others this encouragement that had been given to me.
-Know that one day, you can encourage another hurting person in a way that will equip them to offer that same help and hope to someone else.
+Know one day you can encourage another hurting person in a way that will equip them to offer the same help and hope to someone else.